 Slow Horses, 2025-PResent

 After visiting London, I remembered why I wanted to be an artist.
 I began copies of details of classical paintings.
-These cropped selections have lost any connection to context, meaning, or original size.
+These cropped selections lost all connections to their context, meaning, or original size.

 Later, I realized that they are driven by strong feelings about current news.
 More to come.